 No pressure on Amsterdam’s fire crews, who confessed they have revised intensively the How to Win the anna.aero’s Arch of Triumph guide for Garuda’s arrival from Jakarta.

 Following the water arch salute, a special ceremony was held at the gate, where passengers were greeted with tulips by a senior delegation of airport and airline officials.

-Celebrations continued at Schiphol VIP Centre, where a total of 50 guests attended a press conference, including Miss Indonesia 2011 and 2014 respectively.
-Proudly posing with Maria Rahajeng, Miss Indonesia 2014 (left) and Astrid Ellena Indriana Yunadi, Miss Indonesia 2011 (right), both being on the inaugural flight from Jakarta, is Amsterdam’s Wilco Sweijen, Director Aviation Marketing.
+Celebrations continued at Schiphol VIP Centre, where a total of 50 guests attended a press conference, including Puteri Indonesia 2011 and 2014 respectively.
+Proudly posing with Maria Selena, Puteri Indonesia 2014 (left) and Elvira Devinamira, Puteri Indonesia 2011 (right), both being on the inaugural flight from Jakarta, is Amsterdam’s Wilco Sweijen, Director Aviation Marketing.

 The exchange of gifts between Erik Meijer, EVP Marketing and Sales, Garuda (left) and Ad Rutten, COO, Schiphol Group (right) highlighted the celebrations of Garuda’s first non-stop service to Amsterdam.
 Furthermore, speaking at the press conference, Retno Marsudi, Indonesian Ambassador to Netherlands, said: “From the perspective of an ambassador, I believe that the opening of these direct operations will not only strengthen the relationship between Indonesia and Netherlands, but will also give many Indonesians another affordable and quality air travel alternative to visit Europe.”

 Among the 50 guests that attended the press conference at Schiphol VIP Centre, there were two ex-Liverpool retired players, namely Luis Garcia (left) and Phil Thompson (right).
 Garuda has been the official partner of Liverpool FC since 2012.